stuartclayman/h264_over_bpp/README.md

 ## Useful interations

-H264Parse  _Prints out info on an H264 file_
+**H264Parse**  _Prints out info on an H264 file_

-BPPSend  -->   BPPListen   _Prints out BPP received info_
+**BPPSend  -->   BPPListen**   _Prints out BPP received info._

-BPPSend  -->   H264Listen  _Reconstructs H264 video from BPP packets, and outputs to a file_
+**BPPSend  -->   H264Listen**  _Reconstructs H264 video from BPP packets,
+and outputs to a file.
+All chunks are post-processed, and any lost chunks will cause the containing NAL to not be written out to the file._

-UDPSend  -->   UDPListen   _Outputs data from UDP packets into a file_
+**UDPSend  -->   UDPListen**   _Outputs data from UDP packets into a file.
+All received packets are written directly to the file.
+Loss will cause holes in the H264 stream._

 ## Usage